-The most appropriate response technique is containment and recovery, such as using conventional booms combined with scoops, nets or grabs.
+The most appropriate response technique for vegetable oil spills is containment and recovery, such as using conventional booms combined with scoops, nets or grabs.
 Ideally, the floating lumps should be removed before they have chance to fragment, incorporate sediment and sink to the seabed or reach the shoreline.
 Dispersants formulated for use on hydrocarbon oils have been shown to have little or no effect on vegetable oils.

-Floating palm stearin, Hong Kong
+Lumps of palm stearin washed ashore, Hong Kong